 Most people know Old Mission Lighthouse Park, near the tip of the Old Mission Peninsula, for its handsome little 1870 lighthouse, but it’s also home to more than 500 acres of trails that wander through a fascinating variety of terrain.
 There are shady coastal forests of hemlocks, steep bluffs covered with ferns, bright upland woods of beech and maple, broad meadows where old cherry orchards are being reclaimed by aspen, elm and chokeberry, and high ridges where you can glimpse the dark blue of Grand Traverse Bay, and the smoky purple hills of the Leelanau Peninsula.
 The high country here is rich in wildlife: deer, coyote, fox and rabbits, and birds too numerous to mention.

 Want to stay close to town?
 No problem -- some of the loveliest fall trails in the area are on the grounds of the Grand Traverse Commons.
 Surrounding the beautiful old buildings of Traverse City’s former mental asylum is an extensive network of hiking trails that weave through the surrounding forests, fields and hills.
-With hundreds of acres of forested hills, spring-fed streams, flowery meadows and winding trails -- not to mention the imposing, if slightly spooky walls and towers of the old asylum itself -- the Commons has long been a favorite with hikers, joggers, cyclists and birdwatchers.
+With hundreds of acres of forested hills, spring-fed streams, flowery meadows and winding trails the Commons has long been a favorite with hikers, joggers, cyclists and birdwatchers.

 But sometimes you need to get away from it all.
 And that’s when you should check out the 1,320-acre Brown Bridge Quiet Area.
 Located on the Boardman River, it’s actually owned by the City of Traverse City even though it’s about 11 miles upstream from the city limits.
-Until a few years ago, this was the site of a beautiful forest lake, Brown Bridge Pond, created by a hydroelectric dam that has since been removed.
-Now the river runs through a narrow valley when tall 300-foot bluffs on the north side where you can stop at scattered viewing platforms to enjoy the fall scenery.
+This used to be the site of a beautiful forest lake, Brown Bridge Pond, created by a hydroelectric dam that has since been removed.
+Now the river runs through a narrow valley with tall 300-foot bluffs on the north side where you can stop at scattered viewing platforms to enjoy the fall scenery.